 The Sunday pin position on the 16th has actually been branded too easy by many, with the right distance, line and spin simply funnelling the ball to the hole.
 DeChambeau made his first ever ace here last year and given the way he analyses the game, backing him to add to the 21 aces on this hole in Masters history might just be a stroke of genius.

 Rory McIlroy and Jordan Spieth have been chasing their grand slams for a while now.
 McIlroy needs to win at Augusta and Spieth a PGA Championship title, but Brooks Koepka requires a green jacket and claret jug to trump them both.
-At 80/1, we love this futures bet for Koepka to complete his grand slam before them both, with a strong possibility of completing it in 2020.
+At 80/1, we love this futures bet for Koepka to complete his grand slam before them both.

 About Augusta National